Huawei Sustainability Forum | Jeffrey Sachs Advocates Tech Solutions to Address SDG Challenges

+Huawei Sustainability Forum: Jeffrey Sachs Advocates Tech Solutions to Address SDG Challenges (Di mercoledì 29 novembre 2023) SHENZHEN, China, Nov.
+29, 2023 /PRNewswire/

 Huawei's 2023 Sustainability Forum and its regional sessions concluded yesterday.
 Themed "Thriving Together with Tech: Realizing Sustainable Development," the event involved five regional sessions in China, Italy, Ghana, Pakistan, and Brazil, where best Sustainability practices from Huawei and its partners were demonstrated.
 In Brazil, Huawei is working with local operator Veloso Net to deliver stable connectivity to over 30% of the unconnected population in the state of Amazonas.
+Huawei also announced plans to cooperate with the International Union for Nature Conservation (IUCN) to implement a Tech4Nature project, ...Leggi su sbircialanotizia

-Huawei also announced plans to cooperate with the International Union for Nature Conservation (IUCN) to implement a Tech4Nature project, which will protect biodiversity while fostering the development of local ...Leggi su liberoquotidiano
+Huawei's 2023 Sustainability Forum and its regional sessions concluded yesterday.
+Themed "Thriving Together with Tech: Realizing Sustainable Development," the event involved five regional sessions in China, Italy, Ghana, Pakistan, and Brazil, where best Sustainability practices from Huawei and its partners were demonstrated.
+In Brazil, Huawei is working with local operator Veloso Net to deliver stable connectivity to over 30% of the unconnected population in the state of Amazonas.
+Huawei also announced plans to cooperate with the International Union for Nature Conservation (IUCN) to implement a Tech4Nature project, ...Leggi su sbircialanotizia

-Huawei Sustainability Forum : Jeffrey Sachs Advocates Tech Solutions to Address SDG Challenges

 Huawei Connect TECH4ALL Summit Explores How Technology and Partnerships Enable Inclusion and Sustainability